pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 <!-- <iframe height="400px" width="100%" src="https://repl.it/@pujitm/BothCapitalProperty?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe> -->

-Actually, my first instinct was to use a Map-based structure (which would scale well), but my very next instinct told me that an item's sku or id couldn't be the only trigger for a price change.
+Actually, my first instinct was to use a Map-based structure (which would scale well), but my very next thought was that an item's sku or id couldn't be the only trigger for a price change.

 Triggers could include the number of items in-cart, other items in-cart, date, location, customer info, inventory levels, output from another program, and so on.

-We could hash all of this information into a key, and then parse that (kind of like an extension of [Instagram's id sharding]),
+We could hash all of this information into a key, and then parse that (kind of like an extension of Instagram's ID sharding) \[3\],
 but:

 1. This introduces quite a complex layer to the application